AdobeDocs/cloudmanager-api-docs/advancing-and-cancelling-steps.md

 * For the Schedule step, advance and cancel are how a schedule is set or the pipeline is canclled, respectively.
 * For the Build, Security Test, and Performance Test steps, cancel can be used to cancel the step (and the pipeline) while the step is running.

-For both advance and cancel functions, a `PUT` request is made to the appropriate endpoint.
+For both advance and cancel functions, a `PUT` request is made to the appropriate endpoint, discoverable as the `http://ns.adobe.com/adobecloud/rel/pipeline/advance` and `http://ns.adobe.com/adobecloud/rel/pipeline/cancel` links of the step, respectively.
 The body of the request will vary based on the step and circumstance.

 > These requests require that the service account for the integration be assigned the Deployment Manager, Program Manager, or Business Owner role.
 See the Cloud Manager <a href="https://www.adobe.com/go/aem_cloud_mrg_usersroles_en">documentation</a> for more information.